 Cue Brazil.
 Here, the Portuguese influence dies hard.
 Barbecue is center stage in many cities, with skewers of beef and pork and chicken typically sizzled over the open grills and prepped with nothing more than a dousing of sea salt, a punch of chilli flakes and some black pepper - simple but great when paired with a Caipirinha!
 Oh, and be sure to settle in one of the earthy eateries in Rio or Sao Paulo on a Wednesday to try some of the best feijoada – a hearty black bean stew that’s packed with marinated offal and meat!

 And if you still can’t decide which of these two countries you want to visit; if you’re still torn between Machu Picchu and the Sugarloaf, or can’t opt for either parties in Copacabana or the jungles of the Peruvian Amazon, then why not consider LBW’s Best of South America itinerary, which fuses the top sights and attractions of both in a single tour package!
 Nice.

-If you’ve traveled Brazil and Argentina and can think of any other major differences between the two that might help visitors, we’d love to hear about them in the comments below.
+If you’ve traveled Brazil and Peru and can think of any other major differences between the two that might help visitors, we’d love to hear about them in the comments below.
 Or, if you want to check out the various itineraries LBW has on offer, be sure to hit up our South America page…

 We believe that travel is not a reward for working, but the most valuable and impactful form of education for life.
 We aren’t just a travel company; we were built to introduce you to the rest of the world.
 LBW Travel is about more than taking vacation time.
 We connect you with people and offer experiences that will change the way you look at your world.
 Travel reminds us what is truly important: family, friendship, love, exploration and adventure.